Register to Vote

 - Provide your current and valid Florida driver license number or Florida identification card number.
 You must provide the last four of your Social Security number if you do not have a Florida driver license number or a Florida identification card number.
 If you have not been issued any of these items, you must write "NONE" in the box indicated on the Voter Registration Application.

 How to Apply to Register to Vote

-- Fill in the Voter Registration Application online.
-If you wish, you can print the application and write your information in with a black ballpoint pen.
+- You may fill in the Voter Registration Application online and then print the application or you can print the application and write in your information with a black ballpoint pen.

 For the Voter Registration Online Application in Spanish select this link.

 - Verify that all the information on your application is complete.
 The office where you register, your decision not to register, your Social Security number, Florida driver license number and Florida ID card number will remain confidential and will be used only for voter registration purposes.

 - Sign your application.
 The application requires an original signature because you are swearing to or affirming an oath.